 Preparing a grant proposal takes a considerable amount of time because of the amount of thought, information and review required and the specific formatting requirements.
 Because agency deadlines are very specific and strictly adhered to, a PI and those who are helping him/her are advised to contact OSP as soon as he or she plans on submitting to ensure a thorough process, including a thoughtful and timely review prior to submission.
+For details see the Procedures on Communication, Proposal Preparation, and Proposal Review and Submission.

 Remember, OSP can not guarantee last-minute review.
 All completed proposals must be submitted to OSP at least five (5) business days prior to the external sponsor deadline to allow sufficient time to review for compliance issues/concerns and help ensure a successful submission.
 Failure to meet the 5 day rule means that OSP cannot guarantee your application will make the sponsor’s submission deadline.